Opentrons/otone_docs/updating_firmware.md

 Power on and plug in your Opentrons liquid handler, and make sure you do not have the app open.
 You will notice the Smoothieboard shows up on the computer as a Mass Storage Device, like an external hard drive or flash drive.

+![Select Config File] (img/Update-Firmware/firmware_files.png)

-Open the Smoothie's storage device to see it's `firmware.cur` and `config` files.
-There might be other files there, but the two you need to worry about are `firmware.cur` and `config`, because these are what we will be replacing.
+Open the Smoothie's storage device to see it's `FIRMWARE.CUR` and `config` files.
+There might be other files there, but the two you need to worry about are `FIRMWARE.CUR` and `config`, because these are what we will be replacing.

 ##Copy Over `firmware.bin`